-REFERENCE SCOPE AND COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES NO. DESCRIPTION (CTRL+click on PDF/Word link) 4.1 How to recruit (in country, virtual, work- ready pool, direct recruitment, etc.) (Deed clause 4 and Items A, B, G Schedule 1) The recruitment options offered by each LSU is at its discretion and may change over time.
+REFERENCE SCOPE PE AND CRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) (in cou virtual ready direct recrui etc.) (Deed and Ite A, B, G ruitment, ) ed clause 4 Items , G edule 1) The recruitment options offered by each LSU is at its discretion and may change over time.
 Participating countries may adopt more than one recruitment option.
 For all recruitment options, the LSU and AE must ensure that workers are registered with the LSU or included in the work-ready pool database (as appropriate).
 The LSU must have time to support an AE's recruitment and prepare selected workers for deployment in Australia, including running a pre-departure briefing (PDB).
 Work-ready pool recruitment The LSU will establish a work-ready pool of candidates from which AEs can recruit.
 The LSU may use public registration and/or identify individuals for the work-ready pool in consultation with stakeholders (such as village councils, church representatives and other relevant community leaders).
-The LSU will assess candidates against the PLS eligibility criteria.
+The LSU will assess candidates against the PLSeligibility criteria.
 AEs need to advise the LSU of any selection criteria relevant to the role, e.g., qualifications, work experience, English language competencies, or fitness/strength requirements in line with the approved recruitment plan.
 AEs may select workers from the work-ready pool with the LSU's assistance, either from Australia or by travelling to the participating country.
 Where an AE wishes to interview candidates, the LSU will facilitate (face to face in country, or via Skype or other video platforms where travel is not possible).
 If extra criteria are required, e.g., specific fitness testing, then the LSU can help to facilitate this with candidates.